Excel Text to Columns

 Examples 2: Convert Single Column Data into Multiple Columns

-From the above data, we can understand that there are four pieces of information in a single cell i.e. Hex No., Description.
-Hex No., Description.
-Now we will apply the “Fixed width” method of Text to Columns.
+From the above data, we can understand that there are four pieces of information in a single cell: “Hex No., Description,” “Hex No., Description.”
+Therefore, we will apply the “fixed-width” text to the columns method.

-Step 1: Select the data range.
+- Step 1: Select the data range.

-Step 2: Go to Data and select Text to Column excel option (ALT + A + E), this would open up the Text to Column Wizard window.
+- Step 2: Go to the “Data” tab and select the “Text to Column” Excel option (ALT + A + E).
+It would open up the “Convert Text to Columns Wizard” window.

-Step 3: Select Fixed Width option and click on Next.
+- Step 3: Select the “Fixed width” option and click on “Next.”

-Step 4: You will see the fixed width divider vertical line marks (called Break line) in the Data Preview window.
+- Step 4: The fixed-width divider vertical line marks (called break line) in the “Data preview” window.
 You may need to adjust it as per your data structure.

 Examples 3: Convert Date to Text Using Text to Column Option